-3.02.07: Are control measures being implemented for the outside storage of equipment, pallets, tires etc. (i.e. out of the mud, stacked to prevent pest harborage, away from the building perimeter)?
+2.02.06: Are control measures being implemented for the outside storage of equipment, pallets, tires, etc. (i.e. out of the mud, stacked to prevent pest harborage, away from the growing area)?
 Total compliance (5 points): Incorrectly stored pallets and equipment can provide areas for pest harborage and/or cross contamination.
 Equipment should be stored at least 4" (10 cm) off the ground.
-Workers should check the stored equipment (e.g., irrigation pipes) periodically to ensure that it has not become a pest harborage area or dirty due to rains.
+Growers should check the stored equipment (e.g., irrigation pipes) periodically to ensure that it has not become a pest harborage area or dirty due to rains.
 Inventory checks should occur in order to ensure that these storage areas do not become full of unnecessary items.